 The move upmarket

-However some within the company didn’t share the management’s confidence.
-Ex-employee, Chris Chapman said: “I remember Portfolio being presented to us in the exhibition hall near Q gate and the general feeling of underwhelment, especially the cheap/claustrophobic interior and the loss of the facia storage shelf due to the airbag.
-Driving a very early production car, it seemed much more sophisticated than an R8 in the suspension department, but the showroom appeal compared to the competiton was nothing like an R8’s – it was not the great step forward it should have been.”
+However, some within the company didn’t share the management’s confidence.
+An ex-employee, Chris Chapman, said: ‘I remember Portfolio being presented to us in the exhibition hall near Q Gate and the general feeling of being rather underwhelmed – especially by the cheap and claustrophobic interior and the loss of the facia storage shelf due to the airbag.
+Driving a very early production car, it seemed much more sophisticated than an R8 in the suspension department, but the showroom appeal compared to the competition was nothing like an R8’s – it was not the great step forward it should have been.’

 The 400 is launched – and underwhelms

 The Rover 400 was officially launched on 29 March 1995, and was met with a sense of muted antipathy from the press.

 It was clear to even the most casual observer that this car was almost pure Honda in its design – in fact, to more seasoned observers, the changes that Rover had made were disappointing in their ineffectiveness.

 In a nutshell, the new mid-sized Rover appeared to be almost as much a Honda (as opposed to a British car) as the original joint-venture – the Triumph Acclaim – had been back in 1981.
 Many questions were soon asked of Rover: Why such a disappointing design?
 Had it not been for BMW, would this have been the shape of Rovers in the future?